Brigada Antiteroristă: Current activities

 At present, there is an increased flow of information shared with partner-foreign services tasked with fighting terrorism.
 Backed up by state-of-the-art equipment and counter-terrorism tactics, the unit is always on the alert.

+The Romanian Intelligence Service, including the Brigada Antiteroristă, has a tradition of being part of a parade on Great Union Day.

 Following the September 11, 2001 attacks in the United States, the Inspectorate for Preventing and Fighting Terrorism was confronted with new challenges.
 To tackle the new terrorist threats, specialized units of the Romanian Intelligence Service implemented special plans designed for such circumstances.